thecr7guy2/Thesis/README.md

 ## Main Findings
 1. ### Uncertainty-Aware Super-Resolution:
-   -The integration of uncertainty estimation with super-resolution GANs produces enhanced images with quantified reliability, enabling the pinpointing of regions in the image where confidence is lower.
+   - The integration of uncertainty estimation with super-resolution GANs produces enhanced images with quantified reliability, enabling the pinpointing of regions in the image where confidence is lower.
-   -The integration of uncertainty estimation with super-resolution GANs produces enhanced images with quantified reliability, enabling the pinpointing of regions in the image where confidence is lower.
+   - The integration of uncertainty estimation with super-resolution GANs produces enhanced images with quantified reliability, enabling the pinpointing of regions in the image where confidence is lower.